chestnutcone/switcheroo/README.md

 # switcheroo
-switccheroo is a schedule managing web app.
+Switcheroo is a schedule managing web app.
 Please visit the demo site https://oliverswitcheroo.herokuapp.com/ for more information.

 To runserver, clone switcheroo.
 After cloning, go to settings.py located in switcheroo/switcheroo/settings.py and change DEBUG=True.
 Then in your command prompt (I used Anaconda Prompt), cd into the root folder, which is where switcheroo/manage.py resides, and type